aws-samples/serverless-patterns/apigw-rest-api-eventbridge-sqs-sam/README.md

 # API Gateway REST API to EventBridge with event payload composition and SQS as target

 The APIGW payload is sent to EventBridge as a custom event payload.
-In the integration request, a custom payload is created and passed to EventBridge to target an SQS.
+In the integration request, a custom payload is created and passed to EventBridge that target an SQS.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns?services=apigw%2Ceventbridge](https://serverlessland.com/patterns?services=apigw%2Ceventbridge